fabrix-app/spool-broadcast/README.md

 ```
 ## Definitions
 ### SAGA
-A running pattern that acts as a smart circuit breaker
+A running pattern that acts as a smart circuit breaker.
+For example, when there is an error in the event loop, operations that we're called in the SAGA will be given a cancel command to "Reverse" what they did.
+In real life, this is something like where your operation books a flight, a hotel, and a car, if the car if the flight is not available, you would want to cancel the booking of the hotel and car.

 ### Pipelines
-An Event Emitter that runs Actions and Commands in a Sequence
+An Event Emitter that runs Actions and Commands in a Sequence.
+They are for "Transaction Blocks", for example: when you want certain operations to happen in a sequence that have clear and determined seperations in transactions.

 ### Hooks
-Command listeners that will run before or after the SAGA
+Command listeners that will run before or after the SAGA.
+Once a command is requested, you may wish to do some validation on the command, imbue it with more data, or run some various logic or calculations.
+Hooks can be used before and after the SAGA, however, they are not reversed like operations in the SAGA are.

 ### Processors
-Event listeners that will trigger more events
+Event listeners that will trigger more events.
+When an event is dispatched, there may be commands that you want to correlate with the command.
+When a processor is called, it will return it's value before the next tick in the Broadcast Event loop.
+This is what allows for spool-broadcast to make exteremly in-depth trees of commands/events predictably.

 ### Projectors
-Event listener that will save data from an event into a projection
+Event listener that will save data from an event into a projection.
+A projection are just an easy Read table(s) that make reading from aggregates faster and easier to understand.

+### Aggregates
+TODO

+### Channel
+A list of socket subscribers that get notified when an event occurs.
+For example, you want people to know in a different application that something has happened on your application.

 ![Broadcast Event Loop](https://github.com/fabrix-app/spool-broadcast/blob/master/images/spool-broadcast-event-loop.png)

+### Concepts
+Spool-broadcast uses a transaction to make an "all or nothing" ACID transaction for the resulting Aggregate update.
+You should use the SAGA pattern in the command pipe to make non-acid transactions mid flight, or use Pipelines to create transaction blocks.
+This allows for complex trees of commands and events to be performed in a reliable and predictable way.

+A full event flow example:

+- Create User (command)
+  - Is User Unique (pre-hook)
+  - Tell 3rd party that user is joining (saga)
+     - Anything that fails after this point, Tell the 3rd party to redact that operation (saga reverse)
+  - Add 3rd party response to User data (post-hook)
+- User is Created (event)
+  - Add User's Profile in a database (projectors)
+  - Add User to New Friends List (processor)
+    - Create Friend List Entry (command)
+  - Update User's friends list in the database (projectors)
+  - Broadcast to a Channel that User is created (channel)

 ## Configuration